hpc/ior/README.md

 # Testing

+  Run "make check" to invoke the unit test framework of Automake.

   * To run basic functionality tests that we use for continuous integration, see ./testing/
   * There are docker scripts provided to test various distributions at once.
   * See ./testing/docker/